 We provide a free Advocacy Support Service

-Advocacy for Disability Access and Inclusion Inc. provides free advocacy support services to people wanting help to make a submission to the Disability Royal Commission.
+Advocacy for Disability Access and Inclusion Inc. provides free advocacy support services to people who are engaging with the Disability Royal Commission.
 This can include:

 - advice about other services available and referrals to those services.